-Macroprudential measures taken in one Member State often apply only to the exposures of financial institutions in that Member State, i.e. domestic banks and subsidiaries of foreign banks.
-Hence, measures generally do not apply to the exposures of financial institutions in other Member States that they hold either through branches in that Member State or directly across borders.
-Reciprocity is the policy instrument that ensures that these exposures, which would otherwise not be subject to these measures, are also covered.
+Macroprudential measures taken in one Member State (the activating Member State) often apply only to the exposures of financial institutions located in that Member State, i.e. domestic banks and subsidiaries of foreign banks.
+Therefore, such measures generally do not apply to the exposures of other EU financial institutions located in other Member States that they hold either through branches in the activating Member State or directly across borders.
+Reciprocity is the policy instrument that ensures that these measures also apply to the exposures, of these other financial institutions, which would otherwise not be covered.

-Reciprocation occurs when the relevant authority in one Member State applies the same, or equivalent, macroprudential measure as that activated in another Member State in order to address a risk related to a specific exposure.
-Financial institutions in both countries are thus affected in a similar way vis-à-vis that risk .
-Reciprocation should ultimately ensure that the macroprudential measure applies to all financial institutions within the EU exposed to the targeted risk, regardless of where they are located.
+Reciprocation occurs when the relevant authority in the reciprocating Member State applies a macroprudential measure that is the same as or equivalent to a measure taken in the activating Member State in order to address a risk related to a specific exposure.
+Financial institutions in both countries are therefore affected in a similar way by that risk .
+Reciprocation should ultimately ensure that the same macroprudential measure applies to all financial institutions within the EU which are exposed to the risk targeted by the measure, regardless of where they are located.

 The reciprocation of macroprudential measures enhances the effectiveness and consistency of macroprudential policy in the EU.
 It also contributes to a level playing field in the Single Market.

-The reciprocation process is started by a formal request from the relevant authority initially activating the measure.
+The reciprocation process is started by means of a formal request submitted to the ESRB by the authority that activated the initial measure.
+The request specifies an institution-level materiality threshold to guide the application of the de minimis exemption.
 If deemed justified, the ESRB will issue a recommendation.
-This recommendation amends Recommendation ESRB/2015/2 to include the macroprudential policy measures to be reciprocated.
+This recommendation amends Recommendation ESRB/2015/2 to include the macroprudential policy measures that are to be reciprocated.

-The pages below provide information on the macroprudential measures that have been recommended for reciprocation by the ESRB under its reciprocity framework and their follow-up by Member States.
-For the countercyclical capital buffer, compulsory and automatic reciprocation is provided for by Union law up to a buffer rate of 2.5%.
+The pages below provide information on the macroprudential measures that the ESRB has recommended for reciprocation under its reciprocity framework and their follow-up by Member States.
+In the case of the countercyclical capital buffer, compulsory and automatic reciprocation is provided for by Union law up to the buffer rate of 2.5%.